surhidamatya/SpotifyClone/README.md

-# spotify_clone
+# Spotify Music Player UI Clone

-This project is just builod to practice flutter development for educational purpose.
+This project is just build to practice flutter development for educational purpose.
 Please don't to mess up with any kind of commercial and illegal activities related to the Trademarks/Images and Copyrights used in this Project.
-Trademarks rights owned by — Spotify Technology S.A
+Trademarks rights owned by —  ## [https://www.spotify.com/] (Spotify Technology S.A)

 ## Getting Started